 Content provided courtesy of Rolex, an international partner of the Solheim Cup since 1994

-Stacy Lewis, the captain who will lead the American team this week against Europe in the Solheim Cup, spoke with Rolex about her longstanding relationship with the Swiss watchmaker and her preparations for the match on September 22-24 at Finca Cortesín in Casares, Spain.
-Lewis, a 13-time winner on the LPGA, including two major championships, played in four Solheim Cups and was No. 1 in the Rolex Rankings on two occasions for a total of 25 weeks in 2013-14.
+Suzann Pettersen, the captain who will lead the European team this week against the U.S. in the Solheim Cup, spoke with Rolex about her longstanding relationship with the Swiss watchmaker and her preparations for the match on September 22-24 at Finca Cortesín in Casares, Spain.
+Pettersen won 15 times on the LPGA, including two major championships, and added six more titles on the Ladies European Tour.
+She played in nine Solheim Cups, and her 21 career points on an 18-12-6 record ranks fourth all-time for Europe.
 Here is a portion of that conversation:

 Rolex: As captain, how important is it for players to feel comfortable during such an intense and thrilling week?
 How do you intend to go about achieving this and creating a harmonious environment that will enable the players to go out and perform to the best of their abilities?

-Rolex: You have been on the winning side twice in 2015 and 2017.
+Rolex: You have been part of five triumphs, including the past two victories, at Gleneagles in Scotland (2019) and at Inverness Club in Ohio (2021).
 Is there one particular win or playing experience that stands out for you?